ultravnc/UltraVNC/cmake/readme.txt

 ######################

-# Windows with cmake, using ninja build system, and address santitizer enabled
+# Windows with cmake, using ninja build system, and address sanitizer enabled

 # x64 Native Tools Command Prompt for VS 2022